Sulu: Spanish colonial era

-American and Japanese eras
+American era

 After Spain ceded the Philippines to the United States, American forces came to Jolo and ended the 23 years of Spanish military occupation (1876 to 1899).
 On August 20, Sultan Jamalul Kiram II and Brig.
 Gen. John C. Bates signed the Bates Agreement that continued the gradual emasculation of the Sultanate started by Spain (Treaty of 1878) until March 1915 when the Sultan abdicated his temporal powers in the Carpenter Agreement.
 The Agreement eliminated opposition to the civilian government of Gov. Clinton Solidum.

 The Department of Mindanao and Sulu under Gov. Carpenter was created by Philippine Commission Act 2309 (1914) and ended on February 5, 1920, by Act of Philippine Legislature No. 2878.
 The Bureau of Non-Christian Tribes was organized and briefly headed by Teofisto Guingona Sr. With the enactment by the US Congress of the Jones Law (Philippine Autonomy Law) in 1916, ultimate Philippine independence was guaranteed and the Filipinization of public administration began.
 Sulu, however, had an appointed American governor until 1935, and the Governor General in Manila had a say in Sulu affairs.

 At any rate, the essence of local governance forged by Rajah Baguinda continued to permeate the ethos of Sulu politics despite centuries of colonial presence.
 History points to a local government in Sulu that antedates other similar systems in the country.

 The province hosted the Daru Jambangan (Palace of Flowers) which was the royal palace of the Sultan of Sulu since historical times.
 The palace, located in Maimbung was made of wood, and was destroyed in 1932 by a huge storm.

+Japanese occupation

 During the brief Japanese occupation years, Sulu was bombed by the Japanese and was conquered afterwards.
 The Japanese were eventually expelled by the Americans and the natives of Sulu, and the Americans started to push for the independence of the Philippines as 'one country'.
 This prompted various leaders from Mindanao and the Sulu archipelago to campaign against being lumped with the Catholic natives of Luzon and the Visayas.
 Despite the campaign against the 'one Philippines model', the United States granted independence to the Philippines, effectively giving control of Mindanao and the Sulu archipelago to the Filipino government in Manila.